The Risk of a Home Electrical Fire is a Real Problem

 - Electrical malfunction is the leading cause of non-confined winter residential fires.

-- An alarming 37% of all home fires occur during the winter months, more than any other time of year and nearly 40% of residential fire-related injuries occur during January, February and March.
+- An alarming 37% of all home fires occur during the winter months, more than any other time of year.
+Nearly 40% of residential fire-related injuries occur during January, February and March.

-There are over three times more residential electrical fires than there are nonresidential electrical fires … so this problem is particularly important for each of us as homeowners.
+There are over three times more residential electrical fires than non-residential electrical fires … so this problem is particularly important for each of us as homeowners.

-As homeowners, we put more and more demand on our electrical system.
+Every year, we put more and more demand on our home’s electrical system.